Pritam96/Assignment_MEAN_TaskManagement/readme.md

 ## Overview

 A simple task management system with user authentication, task creation, and management features.
-This project uses AngularJS for the frontend and a secure backend to manage user and task-related operations via RESTful APIs.
+This project uses ReactJS for the frontend and a secure backend to manage user and task-related operations via RESTful APIs.

 ---